-In recent years, I’ve ghostwritten nine books for Scribe Media, edited and written for two nonprofits, the New Hampshire Charitable Foundation, the New Hampshire Historical Society and Kairos Earth, and written journalistic pieces for Harvard Magazine and the UNH Magazine.
+In recent years, I’ve ghostwritten nine books for Scribe Media, edited and written for three nonprofits, the New Hampshire Charitable Foundation, the New Hampshire Historical Society and Kairos Earth, and written journalistic pieces for Harvard Magazine and the UNH Magazine.
 Here’s a look at those magazine pieces, the first for Harvard Magazine:

 ^ Even in the age of television, American newspapers employed by far the most journalists and produced by far the most journalism, especially at the local level.
 The industry’s most profitable year would not come until 2000.
 And then it collapsed. ~ From “Renewing the News,” January-February 2020

 And this, a profile for UNH Magazine: